-Mange is a generic term used to describe skin conditions caused by certain species of mites in animals.
-When these mites affect a human, the condition is called scabies.
+Mange is a generic term for skin conditions caused by certain species of mites in animals.
+When these mites affect people, the name for the issue is scabies.

 Mites are microscopic, eight-legged parasites that can live on animals, including dogs, cats, and humans.
-They either burrow into the skin or into hair follicles to lay their eggs.
+To lay their eggs, they either burrow into the skin or hair follicles.

-In this article, we look at the differences between mange in humans and animals, along with symptoms, treatment, and prevention of mite infestations in humans.
+In this article, we look at the distinctions between mange and scabies in people and other animals.
+We also describe the symptoms, treatments, and prevention of mite infestations in humans.

-A person who has had scabies before may experience symptoms as early as 1 to 4 days after infection.
+A person who has had scabies before may experience the symptoms of a new infestation in as few as

 - intense itching, which can be more severe at night